REVISTA DE CHIMIE

-1. Submitted manuscripts must be entirely original work of the author(s).
+1. Submitted papers must be entirely original work of the author(s).

-2. The contents of manuscripts submitted to Revista de Chimie are the sole responsibility of the authors - which are fully responsible for any kind of plagiarisms or errors.
+2. The contents of papers submitted to Revista de Chimie are the sole responsibility of the authors - which are fully responsible for any kind of plagiarisms or errors.

-3. Revista de Chimie does not publish papers that have been already published in other national or foreign magazines.
-The rejected manuscripts will not be returned to the authors.
+3. Revista de Chimie does not publish papers that have been already published in other national or foreign journals.
+The rejected papers will not be returned to the authors.

-4. If the manuscripts have multiple authors, all listed authors should have a a significant contribution to the work, all of them must approve the final version and all of them must approve the submission of the manuscript.
+4. If the papers have multiple authors, all listed authors should have a a significant contribution to the work, all of them must approve the final version and all of them must approve the submission of the paper.